EagleToenail/AirBNB-MERN-Stack-main/README.md

 To run this project, you will need to create .env file in api folder and  add the following environment variables to your .env file

-## Feedback

-If you have any feedback, please reach out to us at mehulparekh144@.com

 ## Tech Stack

 **Client:** React, Vite , TailwindCSS